King Records (United States): History

 During the 1950s, King distributed portable phonographs.
 King Records was unique among the independent labels because the entire production process was done in-house: recording, mastering, printing, pressing and shipping.
 This gave Nathan complete control, and a record could be recorded one day and shipped to radio stations the next day in quantities as small as 50.
 For that reason, King records that did not sell well are now rare.

 Seymour Stein, a co-founder of Sire Records, interned at King Records as a high school student in 1957 and 1958 and worked for King from 1961 to 1963.

-When Nathan died in 1968, King was acquired by Hal Neely's Starday Records and restarted as Starday and King Records.
+When Nathan died in 1968, King was acquired by Hal Neely's Starday Records and restarted as Starday-King Records.
 The songwriting team of Jerry Leiber and Mike Stoller bought the label in 1970 but sold it soon afterwards to LIN Broadcasting, which in turn sold it to Tennessee Recording & Publishing (owned by Freddy Bienstock, Hal Neely, Leiber and Stoller), which sold it to Gusto Records in 1974.
 In 1971, James Brown's recording contract and back catalogue were sold to Polydor Records.
+That same year, the Cincinnati operations closed and the equipment was liquidated in early 1972.
 Since 2001, Collectables Records has been reissuing the King Records catalogue.

 The former King Records headquarters, at 1540 Brewster Avenue in Cincinnati, is still standing.
 A historical marker was placed by the Rock and Roll Hall of Fame in 2008.
 Now owned by the city of Cincinnati, it approved the formation of the King Records Legacy Committee which is working on revitalizing the historic site and explaining its history.

+In 2025, a documentary of the history of the company titled King of Them All: the Story of King Records was broadcast on PBS stations in the United States.